ZMedia Purwodadi

 • Difficulty with deep thinking

-CDC-referenced study associates excessive screen time with lower academic outcomes when not balanced with physical activity and sleep.
+CDC-referenced study associates excessive screen time with lower academic outcomes when not balanced with physical movements and sleep.

 Source: https://www.cdc.gov